HankB/Linux_ZFS_Root/Debian/README.md

 As of 2022-07-15 I have the need to install on a new drive in my laptop.
 Instructions for Bullseye have been out for a while so the script has been revised (first cut) to match changes in the instructions.
 At present backports are not employed but I may consider adding that.

+### 2022-07-16 update

+Testing on Virtualbox resulted in frequent (guest) desktop crashes) and Virtualbox in teneral seemed not to work well.
+I proceeded to test a single case using

+* preconfigured partitions
+* ZFS encryption
+* Dell xps 13 9370 target

+The test seemed to go well.
+Next step is to enable `bullseye-backports` as described in <https://openzfs.github.io/openzfs-docs/Getting%20Started/Debian/index.html#installation> and test with that because that is what I really want to for my particular target.
+At this date (2022-07-16) 2.1.5 is available in backports and builds with the 5.10 kernel.

 As some users may wish to install Buster, the code as it stands has been branched as `buster` and will likely only see bugfixes if needed.

 Complete: